vekatze/neut/book/src/modality-and-memory.md

 e
 ```

-You can omit the sequence `x1, ..., xn` entirely if no variables need to be captured.
+You can also omit the sequence `x1, ..., xn` entirely if no variables need to be copied.

 ### Using Boxes

-We can extract a value from a box using `letbox`:
+To use a term of type `meta a`, use `letbox`:

 ```neut
 define use-letbox(x: int, y: bool, z: text): int {